 A good analytics team customizes analytics to a specific building and customer to preserve and amplify local knowledge.
 For example, PointGuard meets regularly with all its customers to review reports, monitor progress and provide recommendations for improving comfort and asset health.
 Debriefing on each month’s actions keeps the institutional knowledge within the team, allows that knowledge to be utilized in the analytics and ensures all actions are understood by all stakeholders.
 What’s more, when beginning a relationship with a new client, we analyze information on the buildings current performance as well as useful historical information from the staff managing the building at the time.

 It is important to keep a history of past recommendations, actions and results available to improve M&V and historical knowledge of the buildings equipment.
-At any given time, a new facility manager or building engineer can review this list to gain instructional knowledge of the building and issues that have been addresses and verified, or issues that may still need additional attention.
+At any given time, a new facility manager or building engineer can review this list to gain instructional knowledge of the building and issues that have been addressed and verified, or issues that may still need additional attention.

 Achieving efficiency goals requires a knowledgeable team and intelligent analysis to keep a building running as efficiently as possible, regardless of the makeup of the management team at any given time.
 Because while team members may come and go, your data is here to stay.